Seliah/thesis/README.md

 ## Usage

 This project defines two programs, `events` and `analysis`.
 They both have a detailed CLI, implemented with [Typer](https://typer.tiangolo.com).
 The CLI can be used to start the programs or read about its features and parameters.
 This also applies to various Python-Scripts in the `scripts` directory.
+Python 11 was used for development and testing.

 The programs can be run like this: